-This is a detailed scan during which each part of the baby’s body is examined to check development and to exclude structural abnormalities, which can be performed between 18-24 weeks of pregnancy.
+This is a detailed scan during which each part of the baby’s body is examined to check for development and to exclude structural abnormalities.
+This scan is performed between 18-24 weeks of pregnancy.

 At MUMS we check the development of the following structures:

 If any abnormalities are detected, the significance of the findings will be discussed with you on the day and a referral to your booking hospital/screening team can be arranged for further management within the NHS system.

 What do I need to do in preparation for the scan?